matchmakeredlabs/matchmakeredlabs.github.io/_cards/card7.md

 2. **MatchMaker is turnkey**. <br/>There are no barriers-to-entry and implementation is easy.
 MatchMaker integrates with your existing infrastructure fitting seamlessly into your business work-flow by enabling the creation of detailed descriptors of your organization's competency-based assets and frameworks.

 3. **MatchMaker enables scale and sustainability**.<br/>MatchMaker requires **one-time** creation of the descriptions of your competency-based assets and frameworks.
 Updates are automatic.
 No need to duplicate efforts.
 MatchMaker grows with your organization.
-Moreover, as MatchMaker's datalake fills with customer descriptors of their assets and/or frameworks, the better the results!
+As MatchMaker's datalake fills with customer descriptors of their assets and/or frameworks, customer results get better and better!